Courses tagged with "Economics & Finance" (333)

 In the second part (modules 8–10), you will learn and discuss how macroeconomic policies can be used to address poor performance and reduce macroeconomic imbalances.
 We will illustrate the workings of monetary, fiscal and exchange rate policies by using a simple Keynesian model of an open economy.
 In the final module you will design an IMF–supported lending program scenario for our country case.

-Financial Programming and Policies, Part 2 is offered by the IMF with financial support from the Government of Belgium.
+Financial Programming and Policies, Part 2 is offered by the IMF with financial support from the Government of Japan.

 An ambitious global development agenda was adopted at a UN Summit on September 25, 2015.
 The new global goals, called the Sustainable Development Goals (SDGs), will require trillions of dollars to accomplish over the next 15 years.
 This magnitude of financing will surpass the current capacities of governments and international donors.
 The World Bank Group and its partners recognize the need to leverage the “billions” in Official Development Assistance (ODA) to attract and mobilize “trillions” in investments of all kinds: public and private, national and global, in both capital and capacity.